 Select the domain you want to add the record to, or add a domain if you don’t already have one listed.

-subdomain.example.com), enter that into the form field.
+subdomain.example.com), enter the subdomain’s name into the form field (for example:

 issue - Authorize the certificate authority entered in the Value field further below to issue TLS certificates for your site.